ebundayo/Predictive-Model/README.md

 **Problem Statement** </li><br>
 Main Objective is to predict if AHG's customer will be churned between 90 days,  i.e when customer's churn propensity exceeds a specific threshold, say **0.7**, and provide  retention plans.
 Hence, to achieve this objective, we divide it into three (3) groups. </li><br>

-1) Why customers are leaving the retail store? <li>
+1) Why customers are leaving the retail store? <li><br>
    The reason behind customer leaving the company could be <br>
      1. Poor customer service
      2. Pricing
      3. Product Bugging
      4. Poor marketing campiagns

-2) How to d